Negotiating House Price: Tips for Buyers and Sellers in South West London

 1. Know your market

-Find out as much as you can about the property that interests you by asking the estate agent or seller plenty of questions.
+Find out as much as you can about the property that interests you by asking the estate agent or seller plenty of questions – and learn about the seller too.
 You need to know how long it has been on the market, the reasons for selling and whether there’s any urgency to the sale.
+If they want to sell quickly, they may be willing to accept a lower offer to seal the deal.
 Find out how much interest there is in the home and whether there have been any offers.
 When you view the property, get a sense of what might need replacing – windows, boilers, kitchens and bathrooms will all be costly.

 You need to have a realistic idea of how much you can afford to pay for the property – this will help you set a maximum budget.
 If you’re looking at properties at the top of your comfort zone, you will have to be prepared to walk away if your seller won’t negotiate.
 If you need a loan, having an agreement in principle and a deposit will make you a more attractive proposition with more bargaining power.
 Remember to factor interest rate rises into your final budget.